emmy-codes/coscalendar/README.md

 3. Check the box here if you want to make a copy of the main branch or multiple branches (main is selected by default).

 4. Create the fork.
-The screenshot is from an old project as I cannot fork my Python project due to not having any organizations connected to my account, and presumably because this repo is already a fork of the CI template.
+The screenshot is from an old project as I cannot fork my project due to not having any organizations connected to my account, and presumably because this repo is already a fork of the CI template.

  ![rsz_fork__steps](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/aa4dae7c-807d-4108-bb5b-f24c7010514b)